psychemedia/pentrich-uprising/tellings/53_olivers_tale.md

 ```

-Despite claims that Oliverr was "merely a *passive* agent", the editor of the *Leeds Mercury*
+Despite claims that Oliver was "merely a *passive* agent", the editor of the *Leeds Mercury* TO DO

 ```{admonition} A merely passive agent?
 July 1917
 :class: dropdown
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18170712/008/0003